123-Destiny/Lux7-AirServices/README.md

 Further enhanced our project by:

-Creating and updating workflows, UI policies, system notification, and client scripts Creating update sets to manage instance migration.
+Creating and updating workflows, UI policies, system notification, and client scripts.

+Creating update sets to manage instance migration.

-Automating Lux7 item orders fulfillment and deployment process, including emails to customers when a new order is received and after their order has been shipped
+Automating Lux7 item orders fulfillment and deployment process, including emails to customers when a new order is received and after their order has been shipped.

 *We do not own the photos featured on our portal